bowheart/sheath-core/README.md

 Simple as that.
 Let's break down what happened here:

 - We *declared* a module named 'dagger'.
 - Sheath called our arrow function.
-This function, called a factory, *defined* the dagger module.
+This function is our module's *factory*.
+The factory *defined* our module.
-- We exposed the string 'a dagger' as our module's *default export*.
+- We exposed the string `'a dagger'` as our module's *default export*.
 Our module's exports are what will get injected into dependents.

 Alright.
 Cool, I guess.
 Now what was the point of that?